ismk/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 * Describe the Document Object Model?
 What about it makes sense to you?
 What doesn't?
 What seems good and bad about it?

-	* The DOM represents the computed and finished hopefully in the future
+	* The DOM represents the computed and finished document ready for the web, DOM basically converts the HTML and CSS 		  to identifiable objects that can be manipulated by JS.
+Through Document Object Model we can navigate the		  structure of the HTML and add, modify, or delete elements and content.

 ---
 * How did using Chrome Web Tools to look at your site and a wordpress.com site compare?